 An electric, plug-in lawnmower can be a ver easy and practical solution for upkeeping a small yard.
 Electric lawnmowers are light weight, quiet, do not require gasoline or oil, and need less maintenance than gas mowers.
 In addition you start it at the flip of a swtich instead of by pulling that rope.
 The only drawbacks are that you need access to an outdoor outlet, and you must deal with dragging that long extension cord behind you.

 - A small lawn

 - Access to an outdoor outlet

 Roll the mower out to the position from which you desire to start mowing.

 Adjust the handle as desired, and set the blade height.

-Unroll the cord completely and connect the appropriate end to the lawnmower.
-Make sure to run the cord around the safety stop.
+Unroll the cord completely and connect the appropriate end to teh lawnmower.
+Make sure to run the cord wound the safety stop.
 This will prevent you from pulling the cord out of the socket if you accidentally reach the end while mowing.

 Plug the other end into an outdoor electrical outlet.
-Make sure that the cord is not lying across your path.
+Make sure that the cord is not lying accross the path you wish to mow.
 Some outdoor outlets require that a switch be turned on from inside the house in order to permit the flow of electricity.

 Stand behind the mower and squeeze the handle to start it.
 Notice that releasing the handle automatically shuts the mower off.
 Thus, it is easy turn the mower on and off, and you can do so as often as needed.